-The Punk IPA is the beer I find most drinkable on an ‘everyday’ basis – if I was challenged to a session on Brew Dog, this would be my weapon of choice.
+The Punk IPA is the Brewdog beer I find most drinkable on an everyday basis.
+If I was challenged to a session on Brew Dog, this would be my weapon of choice.
 Described as a ‘post modern classic pale ale’, it’s bitter and malty enough to be interesting and yet it has a subtle, playful fruityness.
 I thought the best way to harness this fizzy beast and its punky tang would be in a classic beer batter for fish.

 Apart from the fact I made the batter a little too thick, the goujons were seriously tasty.
-The flavour of the beer really comes through, without overwhelming the fish (I used plaice) and they are wicked dunked into a punchy home made tartare sauce.
+The flavour of the beer really comes through, without overwhelming the fish.
 I was too lazy on this occasion to make chips but really, the goujons are practically begging for them.
 As an added bonus, I also went some way towards conquering my fear of deep frying – probably not a good thing for my waistline, although experimenting with triple cooked chips is clearly more important than worrying about a few extra pounds, so watch this space.

 4 plaice fillets, each fillet cut into three lengthways (skin removed)